 3. Going via a Data Warehouse

-If you are unable to get satisfying performance out of our direct integration to Looker Studio, or require highly segmented data in your reports, a workaround could be to go via a Data Warehouse like BigQuery.
-You can check out our article Google BigQuery for beginners.
+If you are unable to get satisfying performance out of our direct integration to Looker Studio, or require highly segmented data in your reports, it might be time to upgrade your setup to use a Data Warehouse like BigQuery.
+You can check out our articles Share to Looker Studio via BigQuery or Google BigQuery for beginners.